klaviyo/klaviyo-android-sdk/README.md

 in order to provide consistent notification formatting.
 As a result, all Klaviyo notifications are handled via `onMessageReceived` regardless of the app being in the background or foreground.
-If you are working with multiple remote sources, you can check whether a message originated from Klaviyo with the extension method `RemoteMessage.isKlaviyoMessage`.
+If you are working with multiple remote sources, you can check whether a message originated from Klaviyo with the extension method `RemoteMessage.isKlaviyoNotification`.

 1. Example of sub-classing `KlaviyoPushService`:
 ```kotlin